caps-tum/sys-sage/docs/sys-sage_PAPI.md

 hardware performance counters on CPUs into the _sys-sage_ topology.
-That way, the performance metrics gained through PAPI can be attributed directly to the relevant hardware components, thus allowing for the examination and interpretation of the performance metrics within the the context of the hardware topology.
+That way, the performance metrics gained through PAPI can be attributed directly to the relevant hardware components, thus allowing for the examination and interpretation of the performance metrics within the context of the hardware topology.

 To enable this feature, use the `-DPAPI=on` flag when building the _sys-sage_ library.
 Apart from PAPI itself, note that `hwloc` is required as a dependency.